leahkla/cognitive-neuroscience-project/README.md

 ## Features

 Important functionalities
-1. Adding and removing videos by Vimeo video id (Configure-page)
+* Adding and removing videos from Vimeo
-2. Adding and removing input sliders (Configure-page)
+* Adding and removing input sliders
-3. Changing the used database (Configure-page)
+* Changing the database the program is connected to
-4. Modifying instructions shown for the user in the beginning of the experiment (Configure-page)
+* Modifying instructions shown to the user in the beginning of the experiment
-5. Seeing algorithmically retrieved insights of the collected data (Clusters & Chart -page)
+* Seeing algorithmically retrieved insights of the collected data (clusters & charts)
-6. Exploring the collected raw data (Raw -page)
+* Exploring the collected raw data
-7. Exporting the collected data (Raw -page)
+* Exporting the collected data

 Limitations
-1. Slow loading with chart view
+* Slow loading of chart page
-2. Information security: Usernames and the data is saved as plain text to the database.
+* Information security: Usernames and the data is saved as plain text to the database.
 As long as your database is in a safe space, everything should be fine.

 ## Authors
 * [Pihla Toivanen](https://github.com/UMTti)